 The University of Glasgow has an active and engaged community of historians who write, teach and supervise in a wide number of areas of legal history.
-Legal historians in the School of Law convene under the headship of Prof Ernest Metzger.
 The School's particular strengths lie in Scottish legal history, European legal history, and Roman law.

 Members are engaged widely in projects and ventures nationally and internationally.
 They hold offices in historical societies and on the boards of periodicals, and speak at international venues.
 They contribute actively to the literature.